 10. Sen Kitchanna

-Like Sen Nanthakrawat, Sen Kitchanna is related to the healthy function of the genital and lower excretion organs, but notably manages procreative i.e. generative functions and sexual energy.
+Like Sen Nanthakrawat, Sen Kitchanna is related to the healthy function of the genital and lower excretion organs, but notably manages procreative i.e. reproductive functions and sexual energy.
 It’s associated with the Wind Element.

 Although Sen Nanthakrawat and Sen Kitchanna have overlapping functions, each of these Sen Lines have another trajectory, also addressing other organs and different functions.
 Just follow the links mentioned above to know more about the details.